Graph-Query-Synthesis/GQS/README.md

 ### Kuzu

-Kuzu database is already embedded in the GQS.
+The Kuzu database is already embedded in the GQS.
 You do not need to download or compile it, but just need to correctly configure the `config.txt`.
 By default, the temporary testing files will be put at `~/kuzu`.
 ```
 startCommand=random
 stopCommand=random